spir0th/spir0th.github.io/_posts/2023-08-04-covid-experience.md

 Probably in the future, I wanted that kind of extrovert personality to return, hehe.

 Soo, that's it.
-That is how my COVID-19 experience happened, it's not how sadder I've been feeling on but rather the bad ways I've carried on during the outbreak.
+It's not very sad for how I've been feeling but rather the bad ways I've carried along this experience.
 Anyways, bye!